Rychellos/Rychellos/README.md

 - 👋 Hi, I’m @Rychellos
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning NodeJS, NWJS and react
+- 🌱 I’m currently learning webgl

 <!---
 Rychellos/Rychellos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.